 Ever wonder how Corporates get into the habit of malpractice?
 Researchers Prof. Qinqin Zheng of School of Management Fudan University and Rosa Chun trace the origin of the issue as they delve deep into what pushes some companies into the practice of misconduct in emerging economies

-By CoBS Editor Kunal Ganorkar.
-Related research: ‘Corporate Recidivism in emerging economies’ by Qinqin Zheng and Rosa Chun
+A Spotlight on Corporate Misconduct by CoBS Editor Kunal Ganorkar.
+Related research: ‘Corporate Recidivism in emerging economies’ by Qinqin Zheng and Rosa Chun.

 We have all heard of Volkswagen being caught cheating on emission tests and being fined billions of dollars.
 Or about Wells Fargo being fined for hosting millions of fake accounts.
 Numerous are the companies that have indulged in unethical or illegal behaviour to pursue financial gains.
 Thankfully, we have regulatory bodies to keep them in check through hefty fines.
 However, some companies just never learn and repeat these malpractices time and again.
 This is where recidivism comes into play.